zamrokk/JavaCDDDocumentation/README.md

 <img src="images/2-postmaninvoke.png" alt="2-postmaninvoke.png" width="100%"/>

-Do not forget to change the chaincodeID as step before, let the default parameters pointing to Fairbanks location and you should have a response **200 OK**.
+Do not forget to change the chaincodeID as step before, let the default parameters pointing to Alaska location and you should have a response **200 OK**.

 > For information, the data result>message on the response corresponds to the transaction ID